wp-plugins/formidable/readme.txt

 == Changelog ==
 = 1.05.03 =
 * Updated user role options to work more reliably with WP 3.1
-* Added functionality for "Fit Select Boxes into SideBar" checkbox in widget in free version
+* Added functionality for "Fit Select Boxes into SideBar" checkbox and field size in widget in free version
 * PRO: Added "clickable" option for use in custom displays to make email addresses and URLs into links. ex `[25 clickable=1]`
 * PRO: Added option to select the taxonomy type
 * PRO: Updated form styling to work better in IE